esp-rs/book/src/introduction.md

 [Espressif]: https://espressif.com/
 [esp-rs organization]: https://github.com/esp-rs/

-> **A Note on Device Support**
->
-> The contents of this book apply to the ESP32 series of devices only; this
-> includes:
->
-> - ESP32 Series
-> - ESP32 C-Series
-> - ESP32 S-Series
-> - ESP32 H-Series
->
-> The ESP8266 series is outside the scope of this book.
-Rust support for the
-> ESP8266 series is limited and is not being officially supported by Espressif.

 ## Who This Book is For

 This book is intended for people with some experience with Rust, and also assumes rudimentary knowledge of embedded development and electronics.
-For those without prior experience, we recommend first reading the [Assumptions and Prerequisites] and [Other Resources] sections to get up to speed.
+For those without prior experience, we recommend first reading the [Assumptions and Prerequisites] and [Resources] sections to get up to speed.

 [assumptions and prerequisites]: #assumptions-and-prerequisites
-[other resources]: #other-resources
+[resources]: #resources

 ### Assumptions and Prerequisites